United Kingdom

 Rotary.
 Heat exchangers, the operation of which is based on the rotation of a disc of a special design.
 At the same time, each part of the heat exchanger alternately works to cool the exhaust air and then to heat the supply air.
 Such a system has a higher efficiency than plate heat exchangers, it is more compact, it returns most of the moisture coming out with the exhau...st air and does not freeze in cold weather.
 On the other hand, due to the complexity of the design, rotary heat exchangers are more expensive and less reliable, in addition, they require power supply and produce some additional noise (although most often not much).

-Ceramic.
-Advanced recuperators based on highly efficient ceramic materials used in decentralized air ventilation units (see "System").
-A feature of such recuperators is that they transfer to the supply air not only the apparent but also the latent heat of the exhaust air (latent heat is released due to moisture condensation).
-It made it possible to achieve impressive efficiency indicators — from 90% and above.
-The main disadvantage of ceramic heat exchangers is the high cost due to the complexity of production.
+Enthalpy.
+The key feature of enthalpy (ceramic) heat exchangers is that they transfer to the supply air not only sensible, but also latent heat of the exhaust air, which is released due to moisture condensation.
+In addition, the design of such heat exchangers provides for the presence of a special membrane made of cellulose or synthetic fabric - it is this that is responsible for transferring heat and moisture to the supply air, thereby ensuring the maintenance of optimal microclimate parameters.
+This allows you to achieve impressive efficiency indicators - from 90% and above.
+The main disadvantage of enthalpy heat exchangers is their high cost due to the complexity of production.

 — Tubular.
 Heat exchanger based on a bundle of thin metal tubes of great length placed in a casing.
 Usually, outdoor air is supplied through such tubes to the room, and the air from the room on the way out moves between the tubes, transferring heat to them.
 In such devices, you can achieve a fairly solid efficiency — 70% and above; even though tubular heat exchangers are relatively simple in design and reliable.
 They appeared relatively recently and, for the most part, have not yet received significant distribution.